Apurva Asrani

-Apurva Asrani (born 21 March 1978) is a National Award, Filmfare Award & Screen Award winning filmmaker based in Goa, India.
-He has written the human rights drama Aligarh (2016), the courtroom drama Criminal Justice: Behind Closed Doors (2020), has co-written & edited the film Shahid (2013), has edited the popular gangster film Satya (1998) & also the webseries Made in Heaven (2019).
+Apurva Asrani (born 21 March 1978) is an Indian filmmaker.
+He has written the human rights drama Aligarh (2016), the courtroom drama Criminal Justice: Behind Closed Doors (2020), has co-written and edited the film Shahid (2013), has edited the gangster film Satya (1998) and also the webseries Made in Heaven (2019).

 He also the director of the Tera Mera Pyar (2005) music videos for Sony Music India.

 Apurva made his webseries writing debut with the 2021 Disney Hotstar show Criminal Justice: Behind Closed Doors.
 The show starring Pankaj Tripathi, Kirti Kulhari, Anupriya Goenka & Dipti Naval received glowing reviews and garnered record viewership for Disney Hotstar.

 In August 2021, Criminal Justice: Behind Closed Doors became the first Indian series to win 'Best Drama Series' in South Asia at the Content Asia Awards in Singapore.
 Apurva was subsequently nominated for a Filmfare Award for 'Best Adapted Screenplay' and for a Critics Choice Award by the Film Critics Guild for 'Best Writing'.

+Career

-Satya & Early career
+Satya and early career

 Apurva began his career in 1995 as an assistant on the popular Bollywood countdown show Bpl Oye! on Channel [V].
 At 19 he became a film editor on the film Satya, directed by Ram Gopal Varma.
 His frenetic narrative device was celebrated by critics and audiences alike and he went on to win the Filmfare Award for Best Editor for it.
 He was also the youngest ever recipient of that award.
 He then went on to edit Sunhil Sippy's bilingual comedy Snip (film).

 Apurva's other work includes the gang war film Chhal directed by Hansal Mehta.
 Critic Subhash K Jha wrote in his review 'The real hero of Chhal is Apurva Asrani's editing'.
 Apurva edited Anupam Kher's directorial debut Om Jai Jagadish and also collaborated with Nagesh Kukunoor on his Akshay Kumar starrer Tasveer 8x10 as supervising editor and as film editor on Aashayein, starring John Abraham.

 In 2005, Apurva directed the music videos of Sony Music India's album Tera Mera Pyar and launched actress Nimrat Kaur in it.
 The title track, "Tera Mera Pyar", was sung by Kumar Sanu; "Yeh Kya Hua" was sung by Shreya Ghosal and composed by UK-based artists Partners in Rhyme.
 Tera Mera Pyar won album of the year at the Sahara Music Awards in San Francisco.

 In March 2006, Apurva represented India in Editing Fashion, a multimedia experiment for UK-based showstudio.com.
 Apurva's short film Imperfect Moon was showcased along with the films of Oscar nominated British director, Mike Figgis and Wong Kar Wai's editor William Chang.

 On the UK stage, Apurva has collaborated with a British theatre company RIFCO Arts to write dialogue for three successful UK touring productions: Bollywood: Yet Another Love Story (2000/2003), The Deranged Marriage (2006) and There’s Something About Simmy (2007).

 He is the editor and additional screenplay writer of the film Shahid and is also the writer and editor of the internationally acclaimed Aligarh.